GetPageSpeed/nginx-extras-docs/docs/modules/lua.md

 Returns a read-only cosocket object that wraps the downstream connection.
 Only [receive](#tcpsockreceive), [receiveany](#tcpsockreceiveany) and [receiveuntil](#tcpsockreceiveuntil) methods are supported on this object.

 In case of error, `nil` will be returned as well as a string describing the error.

+Due to the streaming nature of HTTP2 and HTTP3, this API cannot be used when the downstream connection is HTTP2 and HTTP3.

 The socket object returned by this method is usually used to read the current request's body in a streaming fashion.
 Do not turn on the [lua_need_request_body](#lua_need_request_body) directive, and do not mix this call with [ngx.req.read_body](#ngxreqread_body) and [ngx.req.discard_body](#ngxreqdiscard_body).